ntop/ntopng/doc/src/what_is_ntopng.rst

 ntopng Community
 ----------------

-The Community version is free to use and opensource.
+The Community version is free to use and open source.
 The full source code can be found on `Github <https://github.com/ntop/ntopng>`_.

 ntopng Professional
 -------------------